influxdata/telegraf/plugins/parsers/csv/README.md

   ## Indicates the number of rows to parse as metadata before looking for header information.
   ## By default, the parser assumes there are no metadata rows to parse.
   ## If set, the parser would use the provided separators in the csv_metadata_separators to look for metadata.
-  ## Please note that by default, the (key, value) pairs will be added as fields.
+  ## Please note that by default, the (key, value) pairs will be added as tags.
-  ## Use the csv_tag_columns to convert the metadata into tags.
+  ## Use the converter processor to use metadata otherwise.
   csv_metadata_rows = 0

   ## A list of metadata separators.
 If csv_metadata_rows is set,